Make-School-Courses/SWE-2.1/README.md

 ## Assignments

-**IMPORTANT DUE DATE NOTE:** For the assignments due 2 weeks before your internship/job begins (Schedule Monthly Checkin, Reflectoin, Create Weekly Plan), if you obtain your internship/job with less than 2 weeks before the start date, then those three items are due before the internship begins
+**IMPORTANT DUE DATE NOTE:** For the assignments due 1 week before your internship/job begins (Schedule Monthly Checkin, Reflectoin, Create Weekly Plan), if you obtain your internship/job with less than 1 weeks before the start date, then those three items are due before the internship begins

 ### Schedule Monthly Checkin

-**DUE DATE: 2 weeks before your internship/job begins**
+**DUE DATE: 1 week before your internship/job begins**

-Schedule a monthly check-in call with your Make School advisor.
+Schedule a monthly check-in call with your Make School coach

 ### Reflection

-**DUE DATE: 2 weeks before your internship/job begins.
+**DUE DATE: 1 week before your internship/job begins.
 Submit your reflection using [this form](https://forms.gle/9j6HYB8Gpt75a1Uz5)**

 Write a 300+ word summary about how you will work to succeed in the following: